DavidARivkin/xlambda/README.md

   * In which AWS region you would like to run X-Lambda (under `provider.region`)
   * The input S3 Bucket and Object names according to the ones you created in the previous step, (under `functions.professor.events.schedule`)
 3. Run the serverless template: `serverless deploy`

+### Contribute

+Contributions from the community are very welcome.
+Please share ideas or point out bugs in the [Github issues](https://github.com/dashbird/xlambda/issues) area.

+If you would like to contribute with code, talk to us about your ideas: <xlambda@dashbird.io>.
+Then submit a pull request and we will promptly respond accordingly.

+Run unit-tests locally with `python -m unittest discover tests` (`cd` to the the project's root path).

 # About X-Lambda